TheELNConsortium/TheELNFileFormat/SPECIFICATION.md

 After that, all the other objects have an `@type` of either `Dataset` for directories or `File` for well..., files.
 And the `@id` corresponds to something in the `hasPart` of `./`.

+All objects (nodes) with an `@type` such as `Comment` or `Person` exist at the root node (once), and can be referenced via their `@id` in other parts.

+For instance, a "comment" on an experiment will exist as a `@type: Comment` node at the root node, and be referenced through its `@id` in the `comment` part of the experiment's node.
+See "Example Dataset with Comment" example below.

 #### Example Dataset

 ~~~json